 This is truly a spectacular dish even for someone (like me) who very rarely bothers with brussels sprouts!
 The combination of charred brussels sprouts, shallots, roasted garlic, black truffle oil, aged balsamic vinegar, and peanuts is magical.

 You can prepare cooked farro in about 30 minutes.
-Farro is a great base for grain bowls and in soups (stay tuned!) or even as a risotto.
+Farro functions as a great base for grain bowls, in soups (stay tuned!), or even as a risotto.
 Do not skip the Black Truffle Garlic Oil from LowCountry Olive Oil in this recipe, it is the key component that ties the flavors together and elevates the dish.
 I also prefer to use their 18 year Aged Traditional Balsamic Vinegar.

 We cooked our brussels sprouts and shallots in our Ooni pizza oven.
-Roasting them in the oven with 1-2 minutes under the broiler at the end works great too!
+Roasting them in the oven, followed by 1-2 minutes under the broiler at the end works great too!

 Prepared brussels sprouts and shallots, view from inside the Ooni pizza oven, charred brussels sprouts and shallots.

 Farro with Charred Brussels Sprouts, Shallots, Roasted Garlic, Peanuts, Black Truffle Oil